-We will have until August 6, 2022, to complete our initial Business Combination (the "Combination Period").
+We will have until August 6, 2022, or such later time as the Company's shareholders may approve in accordance with the Amended and Restated Memorandum and Articles of Association, to complete our initial Business Combination (the "Combination Period").
 If we do not complete a Business Combination by that date, it will trigger the Company's automatic winding up, liquidation and dissolution and, upon notice from us, the trustee of the Trust Account will distribute the amount in the Trust Account to the Public Shareholders.
-Concurrently, we shall pay, or reserve for payment, from funds not held in Trust, its liabilities and obligations, although we cannot assure that there will be sufficient funds for such purpose.
+Concurrently, we shall pay, or reserve for payment, from funds not held in trust, its liabilities and obligations, although we cannot assure that there will be sufficient funds for such purpose.
 If there are insufficient funds held outside the Trust Account for such purpose, our Sponsor has agreed that it will be liable to ensure that the proceeds in the Trust Account are not reduced by the claims of target businesses or claims of vendors or other entities that are owed money by us for services rendered or contracted for or products sold to us and which have not executed a waiver agreement.
 However, we cannot assure that the liquidator will not determine that he or she requires additional time to evaluate creditors' claims (particularly if there is uncertainty over the validity or extent of the claims of any creditors).
-We also cannot assure that a creditor or shareholder will not file a petition with the Cayman Islands Court which, if successful, may result in our liquidation being subject to the supervision of that court.
+We also cannot assure that a creditor or shareholder will not file a petition with the Cayman Islands Court which, if successful, may result in our company's liquidation being subject to the supervision of that court.
 Such events might delay distribution of some or all of our assets to the Public Shareholders.
-The Initial Shareholders have agreed to waive their liquidation rights with respect to the Insider Shares and Private Placement Shares held by them if we fail to complete a Business Combination within the Combination Period.
+The holders of the Insider Shares prior to the Initial Public Offering (the "Initial Shareholders") have agreed to waive their liquidation rights with respect to the Insider Shares and the Private Placement Shares held by them if we fail to complete a Business Combination within the Combination Period.
 However, if the Initial Shareholders should acquire Public Shares in or after the Initial Public Offering, they will be entitled to liquidating distributions from the Trust Account with respect to such Public Shares if we fail to complete a Business Combination within the Combination Period.
-The underwriters have agreed to waive their rights to their deferred underwriting commission held in the Trust Account in the event we do not complete a Business Combination within the Combination Period and, in such event, such amounts will be included with the funds held in the Trust Account that will be available to fund the redemption of our Public Shares.
+The underwriters have agreed to waive their rights to their deferred underwriting commissions held in the Trust Account in the event we do not complete a Business Combination within the Combination Period, and, in such event, such amounts will be included with the funds held in the Trust Account that will be available to fund the redemption of our Public Shares.
 In the event of such distribution, it is possible that the per ordinary share value of the residual assets remaining available for distribution (including Trust Account assets) will be only \$10.00 per ordinary share initially held in the Trust Account.

-Liquidity and Capital Resources
+Liquidity and Going Concern

-As of March 31, 2021, we had approximately \$2.0 million in operating cash and working capital of approximately \$1.9 million.
+As of March 31, 2022, we had approximately \$1.4 million of cash in our operating account and working capital of approximately \$1.2 million.